Math

 - Grade 12

-- Prerequisite: Pre-Calculus I with a recommendation of also taking AP Precalculus
+- Prerequisite: Adv Algebra & Trig with a recommendation of also taking AP Precalculus

 AP Calculus AB is roughly equivalent to a first semester college calculus course devoted to topics in differential and integral calculus.
 The AP course covers topics in these areas, including concepts and skills of limits, derivatives, definite integrals, and the Fundamental Theorem of Calculus.
 The course teaches students to approach calculus concepts and problems when they are represented graphically, numerically, analytically, and verbally, and to make connections amongst these representations.
 Students learn how to use technology to help solve problems, experiment, interpret results, and support conclusions.